a5482pick/PHP-Parametric-Oscillation/README.md

 The motion of a system with two masses and three springs is plotted.
 The (x,y) coordinates give the position of mass 1 and mass 2 respectively, when time advances along the plotted line.
+The canvas automatically resizes and reappears when the window is resized, and the canvas is repositioned when the window is below a particular size.
 See repository 'coupled-oscillators-analytic' for an animated visualisation.